boxalino/intelligence-integration-shopware/README.md

 # Boxalino Intelligence Integration - Shopware6

+## IMPORTANT: This project is obsolete and has been replaced by https://github.com/boxalino/rtux-integration-shopware

 ## Introduction
 This repo is to be used as a sample on how to integrate and define desired Boxalino features.
 The integration is managed by the client.